10 acers to grow

 Acer palmatum 'Kagiri-nishiki'

-Acer palmatum ‘Kagiri-nishiki’.
-This variegated Japanese maple bears deeply lobed, mid-green leaves with pink and white margins, throughout summer.
+Acer palmatum 'Kagiri-nishiki' is a variegated Japanese maple, bearing deeply lobed, mid-green leaves with pink and white margins, throughout summer.
 Leaves turn crimson-gold in autumn.
 Grow in sun or partial shade, and protect from harsh winds.
-Height 4m.

 Acer rubrum 'Northwood'

-Acer rubrum is a beautiful maple native to north America.
+Acer rubrum 'Northwood' is a beautiful maple native to north America.
 Its dark green leaves turn brilliant red in autumn.
 Grow as an ornamental tree in a medium to large garden, preferably in moist, slightly acid soil.
-Height 18m.

 Acer palmatum var. dissectum Dissectum Atropurpureum Group

-Acer palmatum var. dissectum Dissectum Atropurpureum Group.
-A round-headed tree with deeply lobed, red-purple leaves that turn a brilliant red in autumn.
+Acer palmatum var. dissectum Dissectum Atropurpureum Group is a round-headed tree with deeply lobed, red-purple leaves that turn a brilliant red in autumn.
 Grow in a sunny or partially shaded spot which is protected from cold winds, and with moist but well-drained soil.
-Height 8m.

 Acer palmatum 'Beni-otake'